-Rule 16: The Separation of Primary and Secondary Sources
+Rule 17: Separation of Primary and Secondary Sources

-You are required to separate your bibliography into primary and secondary sources.
+You are required to separate your bibliography into two sections: one for primary sources and one for secondary sources.

-Style for citations and bibliographic references must follow the principles in one of the following style guides:
+Style for citations and bibliographic references must follow the principles in a recent edition of one of the following style guides.

 Regardless of which manual you use, the style must be consistent throughout all written material.